Transport Policy Panel

 Identifying policy issues applicable to the transport sector and providing guidance to IET members, government and the public.

 The Transport Policy Panel identifies and advises on policy issues applicable to the sector, and provides expert input on submissions to government and other consultations.
 It also provides guidance to the IET across all relevant professional activities including IET strategy formulation.

 The IET believes there are two key principles which should underpin the development of transport policy:

-For a more detailed overview on the IET’s Transport policy positions visit our transport key topics page.
+A more detailed overview on the IET’s Transport policy positions can be accessed from the transport key topics page.

 For more information on the Transport Policy Panel please contact the Policy Department firstname.lastname@example.org.